 We can help you meet the obligations

 In order for us to help you with the reporting, you must acquire a Legal Entity Identifier (LEI) for your company and inform us about it.
-Please go to the section about LEIs (PDF) to find more information about LEIs and how you can obtain one.
+Please go to the page about LEIs to find more information about LEIs and how you can obtain one.

-Danske Bank will report your trades to a trade repository called DTCC GTR (Depository Trust & Clearing Corporation – Global Trade Repository).
+Danske Bank will report your trades to DTCC GTR (Depository Trust & Clearing Corporation – Global Trade Repository).
 You can find more information on our trade reporting service in the FAQ (PDF).

 Sign up for Danske Bank's Trade Reporting Service here